catalyst/moodle-tool_mfa/README.md

 ### Factors

 The main concept to understand is the concept of factors.
-You must have some combination of factors which each contribute to you overall score in order to login.
+You must have some combination of factors which each contribute to a users cumulative score in order to login.
 By configuring multiple factors and weighting them you can easily have quite complex and flexible rules.

 #### IP Range

 Use this factor to say that if you are on a secure network then that counts for something.
-This is very useful because you can set it up so that you can login fully via a secure network, and once logged in configure other factors like TOTP, and then use those other factors for logging in when not on a secure network.
+This is very useful because it requires no setup by the user, so you can set it up so that you can login fully via a secure network, and once logged in they can setup other factors like TOTP, and then use those other factors for logging in when not on a secure network.

 #### TOTP